Knight-Wu/articles/big data/elasticsearch.md

-* Lucene query language (可以简单讲下查询的语法) fuzzy search if we would run a query, such aswriter~2, both the terms writer and writers would be considered a match For example, let’s take the followingquery:title:"mastering Elasticsearch"It would match the document with the title field containing mastering Elasticsearch,but not mastering book Elasticsearch.
+* Lucene query language (可以简单讲下查询的语法) fuzzy search if we would run a query, such as writer~2, both the terms writer and writers would be considered a match For example, let’s take the followingquery:title:"mastering Elasticsearch"It would match the document with the title field containing mastering Elasticsearch,but not mastering book Elasticsearch.
 However, if we would run a query, such astitle:"mastering Elasticsearch"~2, it would result in both example documentsmatched.

 We can also use boosting to increase our term importance by using the ^ character andproviding a float number.
 Boosts lower than one would result in decreasing the documentimportance.
 Boosts higher than one will result in increasing the importance.
 The defaultboost value is 1